Topology

 Config answers:

-- how one named environment constructs the runtime world for those dependencies
+- how one named environment constructs the runtime world for those boundaries

 Why Sigil Splits Topology from Config